Annex 13: Appeals against Recommendations of Boards of Examiners

 6.5 Further Right of Appeal

 Where an appeal against a recommendation of a Board of Examiners is considered by the Faculties Support Officer not to meet the technical conditions outlined in section 6.1, or where it is rejected by a Dean, a Chair of a Board of Examiners or a Review Panel, the student shall have a further right of appeal to the Senate Academic Review Committee (SARC), which will consider only whether the original appeal was considered properly and fairly or that there is new evidence that could not have reasonably been submitted with the original appeal.
+An appeal to SARC must be submitted within 21 days of the date of the letter informing the student of the outcome of their appeal against the recommendation of the Board of Examiners.

 7. Falsified Evidence